-As winter approaches and the colder months draw in, let us take a moment to dream of summer Shakespeare outside.
-Perhaps we’re in a field, or perhaps in a lovely old amphitheater.
-Perhaps there are birds chirping, or perhaps we are under the stars.
+As we lean into the warmer months, you may be starting to dream of summer Shakespeare outside.
+Perhaps you’re in a field, or perhaps in a lovely old amphitheatre.
+Perhaps there are birds chirping, or perhaps you are under the stars.
 The poetic words of centuries ago are mingling with the organic sounds of the natural world.
-There is nothing quite like the bliss of enjoying good classical theater under an open sky.
+There is nothing quite like the bliss of enjoying good classical theatre under an open sky.
 But how did this practice, an annual cherished tradition in many, many communities, come to be?
 Today we are going to explore outdoor Shakespeare: its history and traditions, its joys and difficulties, and its many forms and characteristics.

 It all started with a Globe.
 Or more specifically: The Globe.
 The original Globe Theatre in London was built in 1599 by Shakespeare’s acting troupe, the Lord Chamberlain’s Men.
 Shakespeare, a shareholder in the building, wrote many of his plays specifically for that “wooden O”.
 The particular shape of the building (a raised platform jetting out into a roughly circular yard, with viewing boxes encircling it all) was reminiscent of the town squares and inn yards where traveling players would set up and perform on the road.
 Many of Shakespeare’s most iconic stories were conceived and originally staged in that beautiful outdoor amphitheater.
 Imagine close to 2000 people crammed in, talking, arguing, eating, laughing.
 It was from that sweaty, messy, raucous, and vital atmosphere that these plays first emerged, as robust as the theater that housed them.